nickeblewis/nicklewis.net.7/content/blog/2019/08/pulling-in-the-punters.md

 * Social Media
 * Local publications

+## Internal linking

+This site for example uses "tags", you can see them at the top of this page, there you shall see SEO, Google, Content and for each of these keywords is a unique page.
+If you click on any of those tags, you will be taken to a "landing page" that will list related articles to the topic.
+These pages are also indexed by Google meaning that if someone is searching for SEO, they may find this landing page.

+It is worth explaining what a landing page is and it works in a similar way to your homepage, think of it as another doorway into your domain.
+It is another way in which people can discover areas of your site and once they are in they will explore what you've got.

+So this page already has 5 or 6 ways of being discovered, if it is listed on the homepage, the blog index, the tag indices and therefore multiple internal links to this piece of content.
+In turn this helps Google in it's referencing processes.

+Once you start to encourage links to key pieces of content such as ths article, it's ranking will increase and if done right, the aim will be for a snowball effect to begin, as the rest of your content begins to benefit based on it's _relevance_.

 ## Newsletters

 Invest in a newsletter system, some can be run for free up to a certain number of subscribers, we like MailerLite here for example and use that for our own purposes.